-4.3 Contraindications
+4.3 Contraindications:

-- Hypersensitivity to tramadol, Acetaminophen or to any of the excipients of the medicinal product, - Acute intoxication with alcohol, hypnotic drugs, centrally-acting analgesics, opioids or psychotropic drugs, - Acetaminophen and Tramadol Hydrochloride Tablets should not be administered to patients who are receiving monoamine oxidase inhibitors or within two weeks of their withdrawal, - Severe hepatic impairment, - Epilepsy not controlled by treatment.
+- Hypersensitivity to tramadol, paracetamol or to any of the excipients (see 6.1.
+List of excipients) of the medicinal product, - Acute intoxication with alcohol, hypnotic drugs, centrally-acting analgesics, opioids or psychotropic drugs, - Tramadol Hydrochloride/Paracetamol should not be administered to patients who are receiving monoamine oxidase inhibitors or within two weeks of their withdrawal (see 4.5.
+Interactions with other medicinal products and other forms of interaction), - Severe hepatic impairment, - Epilepsy not controlled by treatment (see.
+4.4.
+Special Warnings)

-4.4 Special warnings and precautions for use
+4.4 Special Warnings and Precautions for Use: